BenThurber/capacitor-archive/README.md

 This app uses an [Angular](https://angular.io/) front end and [Spring Boot](https://spring.io/projects/spring-boot) backend.
 A DevOps methodology has been employed through gitlab-runner's [CI/CD pipeline](https://docs.gitlab.com/ee/ci/) that performs automatic testing and deployment.

-## Setting up CI/CD and MySQL using docker containers
+## Setup a server to run  CI/CD and MySQL using docker containers

 This project uses gitlab-runner to perform Continuous Integration (automated building and testing) and Continuous Deployment of the capacitor-archive application.
 The following steps should be performed on a continuously running machine (VM or bare metal) that can be accessed from the ports 80 and 8081 (phpMyAdmin).